 Next Star to explode and did you see the size of it!
 Incase you didn't click the links i will update you.
 Basically stars are like us, as we age we become closer to death but with Stars the bigger they become the more likely they are to explode.

-(A supernova lasts for just a week)
+(A supernova lasts a week)

 What happens to the Supernovae?